wayofchange/records/blurbs.md

 # Our Studio
-  -Where(ish)?
+  - Where(ish)?
-  -About Us
+  - About Us

-#Listen
+# Listen
-  -Stream
+  - Stream
-  -Marketplace
+  - Marketplace
-  -Our Artists
+  - Our Artists

-#Info
+# Info
-  -FAQ
+  - FAQ
-  -Educational Videos
+  - Educational Videos
-  -Sagebrush
+  - Sagebrush
-  -Patchbay
+  - Patchbay
-  -AdaSound
+  - AdaSound
-  -Way Of Change Records
+  - Way Of Change Records